-While upper management is responsible for implementing strategies, ideas, goals or organizational challenges that can come from any member of the company.
-Many companies employ strategists whose jobs it is to think and plan strategically to improve company function.
+While upper management is responsible for implementing strategies, ideas, goals, or organizational challenges that can come from any member of the company.
+Many companies employ strategists whose job is to think and plan strategically to improve company function.

 There are four steps to strategic management:

 Before planning a new strategic process, you must evaluate the current process to achieve your goal.
 What is working? and what is not working? … also, What input from organizational stakeholders can you gather?